TroyWilliams3687/documentos/README.md

 # Documentos

-The documentos system is a way to take a series of [Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) files that can be nested or not and transforms them to HTML or PDF documents.
+The Documentos system is a way to take a series of [Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) files that can be nested or not and transforms them to HTML or PDF documents.
 The goal of the system is to provide a tool that can take a set of documentation along with its localizations (translations to other languages) and provide a seamless method to transform to other formats in a consistent and reproducible manor.

 It provides a common way to implement documentation in a text based format while retaining the power to transform the documentation to other formats.
 It makes use of [TOML](https://toml.io/en/) configuration files, and [Pandoc](https://pandoc.org/) and [Python](https://www.python.org) to transform Markdown formatted documents into any of the other formats provided by Pandoc.
 This system has a heavy focus on HTML transformations.